 If you are facing charges of arson, then you need to contact a Fort Myers law firm immediately.
-A lawyer from The Law Place will be able to defend you and help you through the complicated and confusing Florida legal system to give you the best chance at receiving the outcome that you are hoping for.
+A criminal defense lawyer from The Law Place will be able to defend you and help you through the complicated and confusing Florida legal system to give you the best chance at receiving the outcome that you are hoping for.
 Our attorneys all have an abundance of experience from working with plenty of other arson cases that are just like yours, and so will be able to offer you sound and trustworthy legal advice.

 The phone lines at The Law Place are open 24 hours a day, seven days a week, so schedule a free consultation today to have one of our experienced lawyers look over your case with you.
 Contact us at (941) 444-4444.

 Put simply; arson is when you deliberately injure someone or destroy property through the use of fire or an explosion.
 This is an offense that brings severe penalties to those who are found guilty and should be taken seriously by any defendants charged with arson.
 This is why it is so highly recommended that you contact a law firm to receive proper legal advice.

 If you have been charged with committing arson in Fort Myers, then you should contact The Law Place immediately.
 The sooner you get in touch with us, the more time our lawyers will have to build a strong case defending you, so call us now to schedule a free consultation with our experienced attorneys.
 You can trust that our team will do everything possible to ensure that you get the best outcome possible.